mraliu/pokemondb/README.md

 # Sqlite3 database sample code

 Sample code on how to use sqlite with tkinter.
+Pokemon database as example.

 * ttk treeview for data view
 * Scrollbars used with treeview